Diversity, Equity & Inclusion

 2. Representing the diverse communities in which we operate by increasing the diversity of our Leadership:

 a.
-By end of 2025 McDonald’s expects to increase representation of historically underrepresented groups in leadership roles (Senior Director and above) located in the U.S. to 35%.
+By the end of 2025 McDonald’s expects to increase representation of historically underrepresented groups3 in leadership roles (Senior Director and above) located in the U.S. to 35%.4

 b.
-By end of 2025 McDonald’s expects to increase representation of women in leadership roles globally (Senior Director and above) to 45%.
+By the end of 2025 McDonald’s expects to increase representation of women in leadership roles globally (Senior Director and above) to 45%.5

-To set these goals we leveraged data to understand where we are currently, and where we want to be in the future.
-This included a review of internal and external data, including labor and census talent availability statistics, industry EEO-1 data, consumer insights, customer trends and expected demographic changes in the next 10 years.
-These insights made it clear we need to strengthen our representation to better reflect the communities and customers we serve.
+In setting these goals, we leveraged data to understand where we are currently, and where we want to be in the future.
+This included a review of internal and external data, including labor and census talent availability statistics, industry EEO-1 data, consumer insights, customer trends and expected demographic changes over the next 10 years.
+These insights made it clear that we need to strengthen our representation to better reflect the communities and customers we serve.

 We’re blending technology and new recruiting techniques to achieve a more bias-aware and inclusive System: